koengr/QCforBusiness/_advanced/strategic-actions.md

 nav_order: 4
 ---

-# What steps should your organization take?
+# What steps should your organisation take?

 TODO: add